 Students taking high school coursework are expected to take a test in the same school year when they take the course that corresponds to that test.
 For example, a student is required to take the algebra I test in the year that he or she takes the algebra I course, regardless of whether he or she is taking that course as an eighth grader or some time in high school between grades 9-12.
 Most students take high school courses on a 'traditional' schedule and are included in their school's accountability calculations in the ninth and 10th grades for English language arts and either eighth and ninth or ninth and 10th grades for math.
 A very small number of students take these courses on a delayed schedule (such as a student who delays taking ninth grade English language arts until he or she is in the third year of high school), and when this happens, the students are expected to test at the time they take the course.
-To ensure all students are included in the accountability calculations sometime in high school.
+To ensure all students are included in the accountability calculations sometime in high school, Ohio includes the requirement that regardless of the courses being taken, all students must complete one the two English language arts and two math tests by the end of their fourth year of high school.

-Long-term and Interim Progress Targets - Subgroups: The long-term goal for each of the other nine federally required subgroups was set to reduce by 50 percent the gap between the baseline and 100 percent by the end of the 2025-2026 school year.
+Long-term and Interim Progress Targets - Subgroups: The long-term goal for each of the other nine federally required subgroups was set to reduce by 50 percent the gap between the baseline and 100 percent by the end of the 2025-2026 school year and 100 points on the Performance Index by the end of the 2030-2031 school year.